Anniya-Jenet/stm32-imu-driver/README.md

 # STM32 IMU Driver

 Bare-metal I2C driver for the **MPU-6050** IMU on **STM32F411xE** (Blackpill).
-ONly using C and registers, NO HAL or CubeEX
+ONly using C and registers, NO HAL or CubeMX

 ---